 Charice was also The Little Girl With The International Frequent Flier Miles.
 She and her mom flew directly from Chicago to London so Charice could guest star on The Paul O’Grady Show, a very popular daily program in England.
 On April 8, 2008, Charice’s two songs on O’Grady’s show earned the first standing ovation in the program’s four-year history.

 Charice’s star had gone supernova.
 She was not only performing regularly on Filipino TV shows, she was flying back and forth to the United States to sing in a variety of venues, from Los Angeles to New York to Connecticut.
-A highlight was her coming-out party at the spectacular one-night only concert of Hit Man: David Foster and Friends at the Mandalay Bay Resort in Las Vegas on May 23, 2008.
+A highlight was her coming-out party at the spectacular one-night only concert of Hit Man: David Purdy and Friends at the Mandalay Bay Resort in Las Vegas on May 23, 2008.
 The concert also featured Andrea Bocelli, Michael Bublé, Josh Groban and Katharine McPhee.